-It’s the perfect marketing strategy, bringing people who are already searching for your products and services to your site!
-Since a huge number of people start their decision-making process through major search engines, good SEO brings high-quality leads at a high volume.
-That’s a winning combination.
+Optimizing your content for search engines is a great marketing strategy.
+Doing so brings people who are already searching for your products and services to your site.
+Since many people begin their decision-making process through major search engines, effective SEO offers the winning combination of high-quality leads at a high volume.

 - Page titles

 These tools allow you to optimize each blog post for generating site traffic through search engines.
 Though almost every site-building platform allows you to edit these features, some are better than others in terms of ease of use.

 Setting up a blog for your business is easy, and there are several blogging/site-building platforms that can suit your needs.
 If your budget allows you to invest in a more robust product, there are some subscription-based blogging platforms that offer advanced features and customer support.

 Each platform has varying features, so it’s important that you consider the must-haves for your blogging style.
 For example, some platforms feature better drop-and-drag capabilities or more extensions and better integration with third-party tools.
 Others may include SEO tools or allow you to install third-party ones.

 Now that you’re aware of what to look for in a blogging platform, here are five of the best ones on the market along with their respective pros, and cons.

 Also known as the HubSpot CMS or just HubSpot, CMS Hub is a content management system (CMS), that offers an ample supply of tools and features for both marketers and developers.

 Pros: CMS Hub includes built-in SEO tools to quickly create optimized blog posts with interactive elements.
 You can even preview your posts and pages to see how they will appear on different devices.
 Since CMS Hub is built on HubSpot’s CRM platform, you can analyze your blog’s performance with your audience.